 The company has recently started using gallium nitrate (GaN) in some of its chargers, a silicon replacement that can deliver the same amount of power in a smaller, lighter package.
 First up was the Atom PD1, a little single-port USB-C charger for phones, tablets, and small laptops.

 Last month saw the release of the Atom PD2, which roughly doubles the power output, number of ports, size, and price.
 Does it make sense for travelers?
-I’ve been using one for the last couple of weeks to find out.
+I put one through its paces to find out.

 Design and Specifications